wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 Here's the list of limitations that are more relevant on an administrator standpoint:

-* In the case a DHCP server is running on the master node, then when the master is down, phones won't be able to get a new DHCP lease, so it is advised not to restart the phones.
 * The master status is up or down, there's no middle status.
 This mean that if Asterisk is crashed the XiVO is still up and the failover will NOT happen.